CHS GIRLS' SOCCER

 Communication between the family and the coaching staff may also be essential.
 We are working together and want no secrets or surprises.

-The following times are when coaches must hear from parents:
+The following times are when coaches must hear from parents.
+Please schedule a time to meet or call:

 Coaching staff: